CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 # Module 4 : M365 Security and Compliance

+  This module helps you to understand various features that contribute towards overall organization security.

 # Exercise 1: Azure AD Security

+  In this exercise you will understand how to enable MFA in Azure Active Directory, configure and manage access to important resources using Azure AD PIM.

 ### Task 1: Enable MFA in AAD using Conditional Access Policy

 1. Open a new browser window and login to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).